lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/3_resource-selection.md

 8. Keep specification details consistent (e.g., version format) where applicable.
 9. Verify integration/alignment before proceeding to the next step.
 10. Document all assumptions when user defers to AI judgment.
-11. Generate all appropriate configuration/specification files for the chosen resources and project type.
+11. Generate all appropriate configuration/specification files tailored to the chosen resources and the specific GRANULAR project type.
-12. Ensure configuration/specification file format matches resource/domain best practices.
+12. Ensure configuration/specification file format matches resource/domain best practices for the GRANULAR project type.
 13. Include only resources essential for the primary deliverable, not auxiliary items (unless specified).
 14. Use consistent terminology across all files.
 15. Generate configuration/specification files that can be used directly where possible.